 In addition to a new card design, Barclaycard has upgraded the Arrival Plus card with chip-and-signature technology plus PIN capability.
 The introduction of this feature is just part of the industry push for safer card transactions.

 The no-annual-fee version of the Barclaycard Arrival World Mastercard will keep its name, but it will get a card redesign.

-Now, all Arrival cardmembers can redeem miles for travel statement credits on travel purchases made in the past 120 days, up from 90 days previously.
+Now, all Arrival cardmembers can redeem miles for travel statement credits on travel purchases made in the past 120 days.
 Also, the types of purchases that are categorized as “travel” has been expanded to include buses, timeshares and more.

 Existing cardmembers with the fee-based version of the Arrival card can request the new Arrival Plus World Elite MasterCard now (for new chip technology), or wait for it to be issued automatically when their current cards expire.
 Cardmembers with the no-annual-fee Arrival World MasterCard can continue using their cards, or request a card with the new design.